 The flavors for these Lemon Ricotta Pancakes are very simple but so delicious.
 You can add a few different variations to change up the flavour.

-- Blueberries – 1/2 Cup of Blueberries can be added to the batter to make Lemon Blueberry Ricotta Pancakes.
-You can leave the lemon out of the pancakes but the combination of bluberry and lemon is delicious.
+1/2 Cup of Blueberries can be added to the batter to make Lemon Blueberry Ricotta Pancakes.
+You can leave the lemon out of the pancakes but the combination of blueberry and lemon is delicious!

-- Chocolate Chips – Remove the lemon zest from the pancakes and add 1/2 Cup of Chocolate Chips to the batter with the dry ingredients.
+Remove the lemon zest from the ingredients and add 1/2 Cup of chocolate chips to the batter with the dry ingredients.

-- Orange Zest – Swap out the lemon zest for orange zest to make Orange Ricotta Pancakes.
-Chocolate chips can also be added here for a delicious orange chocolate pancake combo.
+Swap the lemon zest for orange zest to make orange ricotta pancakes.
+Chocolate chips can also be added here for a delicious orange chocolate chip pancakes combo.

 One of my favorite ways to serve these pancakes are with a dusting of powdered sugar and a drizzle of lemon juice!
 Here are a few other options:

 - Lemon Curd – Take the lemon flavor up a notch with a spoonful of lemon curd.
 This is a great recipe to use up egg yolks!

 - Whipped Cream – Here is how to make perfectly whipped cream plus how to fix over whipped cream!